 An inability to secure personnel, drilling rigs, equipment, supplies and other required services or to retain key employees may result in material negative economic consequences.
 We are dependent on oilfield service companies for items including drilling rigs, equipment, supplies and skilled labor.
 The availability and cost of drilling rigs, equipment, supplies and skilled labor will fluctuate over time given the cyclical nature of the E&P industry.
-Concerns over global economic conditions, inflation, supply chain disruptions, labor shortages, and other factors, each of which are beyond our control, contribute to increased economic uncertainty for us and our suppliers.
+Concerns over global economic uncertainty for us and our suppliers.
 As a result, we may encounter difficulties in obtaining required services or could face an increase in cost, which may impact our ability to run our operations and deliver projects on time with the potential for material negative economic consequences.
-In addition, difficulty in recruiting and retaining adequate numbers of experienced technical personnel could negatively impact our ability to deliver on our strategic goals.
-Our future success also depends upon the continued service of key members of our senior management team, who play an important role in developing and implementing our strategy.
+In addition, difficulty in recruiting and retaining adequate numbers of experienced technical personnel could negatively impact our ability to recruit and retain adequate numbers of our senior management team, who play an important role in developing and implementing our strategy.
 An inability to recruit and retain adequate numbers of experienced technical and professional personnel in the necessary locations or the loss or departure of key members of senior management may prevent us from executing our strategy in full or, in part, which could negatively impact our business.